jonathan-noble/2ndYr_Assignment2_OOP_Game/README.md

 # 2ndYr_Assignment2_OOP_Game
-A game I made - "Grand Theft Crossy Road" - mashed up by two influential games I love, GTA1 + Crossy Road, is where the player IS the vehicle and tries to avoid pedestrians, officials and coconut trees in order to win the game!
+A game I made - "Grand Theft Crossy Road" - is a crossover of the two influential games I love, GTA1 + Crossy Road, is where the player IS the vehicle and tries to avoid running over pedestrians, officials (apart from zombies) and coconut trees in order to win the game!

 1. The game is set on a platformer style where the obstacles and pedestrians(footsloggers) are already set on or before the screen
 2. Player positioned from the bottom centre